cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 </Alert>

-When in `strict` mode, Cypress handles resetting the state for everything outlined above for `lax` mode, in addition to clearing the page by visiting `about:blank` before each test.
+When in `strict` mode, Cypress handles resetting the state for everything outlined above for `legacy` mode, in addition to clearing the page by visiting `about:blank` before each test.
 This clears the dom's state and non-persistent browser state.
 This forces you to re-visit your application and performing the serious of interactions needed to build the dom state and browser state for the